Lich-Corals/linux-file-converter-addon/markdown/install-nemo.md

 # Installation for Nemo
-This section will guide you through the installation to Nautilus.
+This section will guide you through the installation to Nemo.
 __Make sure you have installed all [general dependencies](https://github.com/Lich-Corals/linux-file-converter-addon/blob/main/markdown/install-dependencies.md) before you try to install the script.__
 ## Nemo specific dependencies
 [Nemo](https://github.com/linuxmint/nemo) needs to be installed.